 One of the most obvious benefits of using GPS live tracking technology is how it can assist in vehicle management.
 The California Department of Fish and Wildlife are often lacking manpower and resources.
-Therefore, fewer people are available to cover a lot of land.
+Therefore, fewer people are available to cover a lot of lands.
 That means efficiency is a high priority.
-When real-time auto tracking units are equipped on California Department of Fish and Wildlife vehicles the process of documenting and managing vehicle activity becomes significantly easier.
+When real-time auto tracking units are equipped on the California Department of Fish and Wildlife vehicles the process of documenting and managing vehicle activity becomes significantly easier.
 This is because live GPS systems provide up-to-date info about where a vehicle is located, speeds it is traveling, stops made and more.
 Safe speed alerts can also be programmed.
 Other benefits from a fleet oversight perspective include:

 1. Theft Security

 2. Unlimited Historical Access

 Fighting Crime With GPS Tracking

 Another benefit of using GPS monitoring systems among government agencies such as the Bureau of Land Management, Department of Homeland Security or California Department of Fish and Wildlife is that the technology can also be pivotal with investigative work.
 Whether it be illegal poaching or cultivation of illegal crops, bad things happen on public land all the time.
 These areas are often chosen as the setting for criminal activity because they are remote and often in regions where cellular service is not available.
 This means live GPS won’t work.
 This is where data logging systems are proving their value and helping authorities conduct successful investigations.